Hello. My name’s Fraser. I’m a writer of sorts from south-west England, based in south-west London. Consistency.

 “I haven’t got around to it yet” — My mum

 Cover image by Sam O’Donovan-Jones

 Better Wedding Speech

 In 2020 I launched Better Wedding Speech, a service to help make your wedding speech better.
-Practical name, really.
+Simple, really.

 I’ve been fortunate enough to do a few wedding speeches over the years, so I’ve got a reasonable nose for what works (and what doesn’t).